pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Select RDS DB instance](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-select-rds.png)

-5. Fill in the following information:
+5. Configure the following information:
    - **Endpoint identifier**: create a label for the source endpoint to help you identify it in the subsequent task configuration.
    - **Descriptive Amazon Resource Name (ARN) - optional**: create a friendly name for the default DMS ARN.
    - **Source engine**: select **MySQL**.
    - **Access to endpoint database**: select **Provide access information manually**.
    - **Server name**: fill in the server name.
 It is the name of the data server for the data provider.
+You can copy it from the database console.
 If the upstream is Amazon RDS or Amazon Aurora, it will be automatically filled in.
-You can copy it from the database console.
 If it is a self-built MySQL without a domain name, you can fill in the IP address.
    - Fill in the database **Port**, **Username**, and **Password**.
    - **Secure Socket Layer (SSL) mode**: you can enable SSL mode as needed.

     ![Fill in the endpoint configurations](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-endpoint-config.png)

 6. Use default values for **Endpoint settings**, **KMS key**, and **Tags**.
 In the **Test endpoint connection (optional)** section, it is recommended to select the same VPC as the source database to simplify the network configuration.
 Select the corresponding replication instance, and then click **Run test**.
 The status needs to be **successful**.

-Finally, click **Create endpoint**.
+7. Click **Create endpoint**.

     ![Click Create endpoint](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-connection.png)